-Google Plus, on the other hand, puts Circles up front.
-Whenever you upload a photo or a bit of news, Google checks who you intend to see it.
+Google Plus, on the other hand, puts circles up front.
+Whenever you upload a photo or a bit of news, Google checks whom you intend to see it.

-Google is also promising to let you move your information out of Google Plus, if you decide to, and Google says it will let you delete your information from its servers — a promise Facebook has never made.
+Google is also promising to let you move your information out of Google Plus, if you decide to, and the company says it will let you delete your information from its servers — a promise Facebook has never made.

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.